aa15032261/uwa-spab/spab-server/README.md

 ## Admin Script
 The server app comes with an admin script for managing the database.
 To use the admin script, run the following command:
-Then, run this command to start the app:
 ```
 node ./dist/Admin.js
 ```